-You will turn in eight (8) poems that respond to the assigned prompts.
-The first one will not be workshopped by the class, but you will get comments and written feedback from me.
-The other seven (7) will be workshopped by the class.
+You will turn in nine (9) poems that respond to the assigned prompts.
+Seven (7) of them will be workshopped by the class.

 Workshop Procedure: Bring copies of your poem for the rest of the class.
 Over the course of the week, please read each poem carefully (at least two times), and mark up the copies with feedback.
 Prepare at least TWO POSITIVE and TWO CRITICAL comments for each poem in a paragraph-like comment at the bottom of the page, and be prepared to share them during workshop.
 Bring these marked-up copies to class on the day of workshop.
 At the end of class, you will return the poems to the poets who wrote them.